 Take turns with approaching vehicles to use the centre (the shallowest part) of a flooded road to get through one at a time

 Remember that many cars can actually start to float in depths of water of no more than 30 cm (12 inches)

 Don't try driving through fast-moving water, turn round and take another route - or you could easily be swept away

 Road accident assistance and injury compensation

-At Car Call UK we specialise in helping customers who have had their cars damaged or have suffered injuries caused by negligent drivers in all kinds of weather conditions.
+At Car Call UK we and our partners specialise in helping customers who have had their cars damaged or have suffered injuries caused by negligent drivers in all kinds of weather conditions.

 We will arrange for your damaged vehicle to be repaired, provide you with a like-for-like replacement hire car and even help make a compensation claim on your behalf.

-Because we recover all costs from the at-fault drivers insurance company - it doesn't cost you a penny!
+Because we and our partners recover costs from the at-fault drivers insurance company.